Manufacturing Is Not Always What You See in the Movies

 According to the same Deloitte and Manufacturing Institute report, even though manufacturing jobs have the highest average wages (about $81,000) compared to other private sector industries, fewer than three in 10 Americans would encourage their children to pursue a career in manufacturing.
 And yet, the country expects a manufacturing workforce shortage in the coming decade—the decade where we desperately need to make more clean energy technologies.

-At NREL, he says, we are trying to “bring them together to, in the end, improve the manufacturing industry, reduce carbon, improve the efficiency, and really look at things in a whole new way.”
+At NREL, he said, we are trying to “bring them together to, in the end, improve the manufacturing industry, reduce carbon, improve the efficiency, and really look at things in a whole new way.”

 Browse all of the A Minute With Matt videos on the NREL website, or learn more about manufacturing jobs through our Manufacturing Masterminds Q&A profile series.